AbhishekKudal/Recovery-Plugin/README.md

 ## Usage Example

-Suppose a customer adds products to their cart and abandons the checkout at 5:30 PM.
-The e-commerce provider's backend triggers a call to the `/abandoned-cart` webhook with below **sample details** of the checkout.
+Suppose a customer adds products to their cart and abandons the checkout at time T. The e-commerce provider's backend triggers a call to the `/abandoned-cart` webhook with below **sample details** of the checkout.

 ```json
 {